taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2051

 Majhee and her colleagues present a proposal to the United Nations to develop affordable and sustainable bactoFET air/water filters and SynTh textiles to protect humans from the increasingly polluted environment.
 Majhee and colleagues plan to distribute seed cultures of thread-worms in communities where they've trained people to cultivate the yeast mutants.
 Because the thread-worms require only water and silica for food, these communities should be able to sustain the thread-worms with silica from local sand, rocks, recycled glass, and even certain plants.
-Majhee and her colleagues are awarded a 10-year research and development grant, which earns Majhee a position as research group leader at the Laboratório Nacional de Biociências e Saúde Pública.
+Majhee and her colleagues are awarded a 10-year world health development grant, which earns Majhee a position as research group leader at the Laboratório Nacional de Biociências e Saúde Pública.

 ### 2053